 Burning plants like marijuana causes the release of toxins, irritants, tar, and various carcinogens.

 When you smoke, you ingest all these harmful compounds into your body.
-Decades-long of research has proven that compounds found in smoke are extremely harmful to human health.
+Decades-long research has proven that compounds found in marijuana smoke are extremely harmful to human health.

 - Marijuana smoke contains at least 50 known cancer-causing substances.
 The most well researched and documented is benzyprene, which alters gene P53, a tumor suppressor gene.

 Cannabis smoke contains many of the same carcinogens as tobacco smoke.
 And although no clear links have yet been found between smoking cannabis and cancer, smoking cannabis could increase your risk of lung cancer, exactly because it contains many of the same carcinogens as tobacco smoke.